MatteoChapuy/cloudB-documentation/cloudb-documentation/docs/workspaces.md

 #### User Management and Access Control:

-   - **User Roles and Permissions**: The app supports diverse user roles, including Owners and Viewers.
-Owners have comprehensive control over projects and devices, capable of making any modifications.
+   - **User Roles and Permissions**: The app supports diverse user roles, including Administrator, Owners and Viewers.
+   Administrator and Owners have comprehensive control over projects and devices, capable of making any modifications.
    Viewers have access to view all device data and project details, ensuring transparency without compromising control.

+#### Getting Started with "Project" App:
+##### Creating a New Project:
+   1. Click on the "Create project" button.
+   2. Fill in the project name and description.
+   3. Specify the geographical location of the project using coordinates.
+   4. Upload an image for your project (only one image can be added)
+   5. Click "Create" to create the project.
+##### Editing a Project:
+   1. In the project table, click on the "Modify" button for the project that you wish to edit.
+   2. Modify the necessary details.
+   3. Save the changes.
+##### Deleting a Project:
+   1. In the project table, click on the "Delete" button for the project that you wish to delete.
+   2. Confirm the deletion.
+##### Add Devices:
+   1. In the project table, click on the project name of the project that you wish to visualize.
+   2. Go to the "Devices" section.
+   3. Click on the "Add / Modify Device" button.
+   4. Enter device details such as name, geographical location, and date range.
+   5. Click "Validate" to add the device.
+##### Modifying Device Details:
+   1. Click on the "Add / Modify Device" button.
+   2. Choose the device that you want to edit.
+   3. Update the necessary details.
+   4. Click "Validate" to modify the device.
+##### Delete a Device:
+   1. In the device table, click on the "Delete" button for the device that you wish to delete.
+   2. Confirm the deletion.
+##### Visualizing Data:
+   1. In the device table, click on the device name that you wish to visualize.
+   2. Select the indicator that you want to visualize.
+   3. Select the time range.
+   4. Click "Display data" button.
+   5. Use various visualization tools provided to gain insights from the data.
+##### Downloading Data:
+   1. Click on the "Download as CSV" button.
+   2. The data will be downloaded in CSV format for further analysis.
+##### Interactive Map Usage:
+   1. In the project table, click on the project name of the project that you wish to visualize.
+   2. Use the map to view the locations of project and devices.
+   3. Hover over points on the map to see names.
+##### Adding a User:
+   1. In the project table, click on the project name of the project that you wish to visualize.
+   2. As an administrator or owner, go to the "Users" section.
+   3. Click on the "Add / Modify User" button.
+   4. Enter user details such as email address and assigning appropriate roles (Owner or Viewer).
+   5. Click "Validate" to add the user.
+##### Modify User's Role:
+   1. Click on the "Add / Modify User" button.
+   2. Choose the email of the user whose role you want to edit.
+   3. Update the role.
+   4. Click "Validate" to update the user's role.
+##### Deleting a User:
+   1. In the user's table, click on the "Delete" button for the user that you wish to delete.
+   2. Confirm the deletion.

 ### Wind Farm Analysis